 Download tiled data

-You can take tiled data offline by exporting and downloading the tiled data as a tile package (*.tpk) using the AGSExportTileCacheTask class.
-This task requires that the tiled map/image service supports the creation of an offline tile cache; specifically, it must enable the exportTiles operation.
+You can take tiled data offline by exporting and downloading the tiled data as a tile package (.tpk) using the AGSExportTileCacheTask class.
+This task requires that the tiled map or image service support the creation of an offline tile cache; specifically, it must enable the exportTiles operation.
 This can be found at the bottom of the service's HTML page.

-- Generate the default export tile cache parameters and set any of properties.
+- Generate the default export tile cache parameters and set any of the properties.

 - Export and download the tile cache using the methods on the AGSExportTileCacheTask .